1-electron/PyGraph/README.md

 # PieCarve
-piecarve extracts a call graph from python source code.
+piecarve extracts a call graph from python source.

-constructing call graphs in python is surprisingly difficult. python is way too dynamic to be able to generate a call graph without executing code, so this is the next best thing.
+constructing call graphs in python is surprisingly difficult - python is way too dynamic to be able to generate a call graph without actually executing code - so this is the next best thing.

 ## example
 we have the following code: